Walt Cobb

 Walt Cobb (born 1944) is a Canadian politician, who served as a BC Liberal Member of the Legislative Assembly of British Columbia from 2001 to 2005, representing the riding of Cariboo South.

 Cobb was a business owner and municipal politician prior to his election to the legislature.
 He was returned as mayor in the 2014 BC Municipal election.
-He has served the City of Williams Lake for ten years as a councillor (1980-1990) and three terms as mayor (1990-1996, 2014–present).
+He has served the City of Williams Lake for ten years as a councillor (1980–1990) and three terms as mayor (1990–1996, 2014–2022).

-In November 2021, calls for Cobb's resignation began after he suggested in a private Facebook post that there might be two sides to genocide.
+In November 2021, there was public demand for Cobb's resignation and an official apology following his expression of a controversial viewpoint in a private Facebook post.
+In his post, Cobb suggested that there are multiple perspectives to consider when examining the history of residential schools.